joanibal/pyAVL/README.md

 ## key features

-- can specify and modify the geometry from python
+- specify and modify the geometry from python
-- derivatives of total forces to geometric variables
+- compute derivatives of total forces with respect to geometric variables
 - derivatives of stability derivatives
     - needed for neutral point constraint